Purdue-SoCET/aihw-design-logs/Fall-2025/michael-lee/week4.md

 - Will continue understanding new ISA with given ISA card

 ## Next Steps:
-- Redo diagramming accounting for new changes to the ISA viz packetized instructions
+- Redo diagramming accounting for new changes to the ISA via packetized instructions